opf/openproject/docs/user-guide/calendar/README.md

 # Calendar

-The calendar module gives you an overview of work packages scheduled in a particular month or week.
+The Calendar module gives you an overview of work packages scheduled in a particular month or week.
 This makes it easier to track and follow multiple parallel tasks and get a sense of how a project will evolve (or has evolved) over time.

 You must first enable the Calendar module in your [project settings](../projects/project-settings/ "Link to documentation on project settings") to use it.